matthewjdenny/ContentStructure/README.md

 ## Example

 Here is some example code that will run the model an generate output on a toy dataset of 121 emails between 20 department managers.
+Note that you need to include a `/` after the last part of the path to your working directory as in `~/Dropbox/Testing/` or the model will not save things to the correct location.

     ## set working directory, dataset name, and load the library
-    mywd <- "~/Dropbox/Testing"
+    mywd <- "~/Dropbox/Testing/"
     mydataset <- "Test"
     setwd(mywd)
     library(ContentStructure)